Should I get a lung CT scan?

 In 2013, the U.S. Preventive Services Task Force recommended annual lung cancer screening using low-dose computed tomography (CT) for adults aged 55 to 80 years who currently smoke or have a strong history of smoking (30 pack-years or have quit within the past 15 years).
 This recommendation first came into consideration after the National Cancer Institute (NCI) released the results of the National Lung Screening Trial (NLST) on August 4, 2011.
 This was a large-scale test of low-dose CT scans as a method for screening for lung cancer among patients at high risk for lung cancer.

 The NLST was a randomized controlled trial that enrolled more than 53,000 current and former heavy smokers aged 55 to 74 and compared the effects on lung cancer mortality of two lung cancer screening procedures, low-dose helical computed tomography (CT) and standard chest X-ray.
 This study found 20 percent fewer lung cancer deaths among trial participants screened with low dose helical CT.
 The NLST was sponsored by NCI, a part of the National Institutes of Health, and conducted by the American College of Radiology Imaging Network (ACRIN) and the Lung Screening Study group.
-Additional details about these results can be found at the National Cancer Institute website.
-Details about the NLST trial can be found here.

 The USPSTF recommends low-dose CT screening as a means to reduce the likelihood that an individual at high risk for lung cancer will die of lung cancer.
 However, individuals considering low-dose CT screening should understand the following points: